New to Our Office

 How to Register

-To be eligible to register with our office you must have a documented disability/medical condition and/or a history of academic accommodation (e.g. an IEP) related to a disability/chronic medical condition.
+To be eligible to register with our office you must have a documented disability/medical condition.
 To register, follow the steps below:

 If you want to register for...
 Submit your registration information by...